 Today’s new bricks cannot match the colors, textures and character of our genuine antique bricks salvaged from buildings in Ohio, Illinois, Wisconsin and Iowa.
-Shown are just a few of the colors and sizes available.
+Shown are just a few of the colors and sizes of salvaged building materials we have available.

 All the building bricks we offer are solid, with no holes.
 These antique building materials will perform well in any interior, as well as landscape features (such as walks and patios) in Southern climates.
 With the nation’s largest selection of common bricks to choose from, in a vast array of reds, yellows, oranges, grays, salmon and creams, you’re sure to find the perfect size, color and texture for your project.
 Explore examples of our recycled building materials below.

 - Antique Brewery Bricks